Fornax (The Chemical Furnace) Constellation

 The Latin genitive of the constellation name is "Fornacis" (pronounced fɔːrˈneɪsɪs) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Fornacis (the brightest star of Fornax based on the Bayer catalog); or 23 Fornacis (the 23th star in the constellation of Fornax based on the Flamsteed catalog).

-Sky chart of Fornax from your location
+Sky Chart of Fornax Constellation

 Here we provide a simplified sky chart of the Fornax constellation.
 Alternatively it is possible to locate Fornax in the night sky using our Online Interactive Planetarium.

-Visibility of Fornax from your location
+Visibility of Fornax Constellation

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.